GeDiez/Resume/README.md

 ## Outstanding notes

-- I receantly created a npm package for handle forms in React (https://www.npmjs.com/package/react-useformless)
+- I published an npm package that help to handle forms using Reactjs (https://www.npmjs.com/package/react-useformless)